 - The total number of VIO was up to 286.9 mil – an increase of 0.8%

-But because the number of cars that were junked was less than the number of new cars sold, the average vehicle’s age went up.
+But because the number of junked cars was less than the number of new cars sold, the average vehicle’s age increased.
 In fact, the fastest-growing segment is now: Vehicles that are 16 or more years old!

 There are several reasons for this, besides the “pandemic parking” situation.
 Vehicles are more reliable, so people keep them longer.
-Widespread job losses, unemployment and lower incomes also led people to hang onto their cars.
+Widespread job losses, unemployment, and lower incomes also led people to hang onto their cars.
 These owners are seeking cost-effective ways to keep their older cars running, which creates a strong demand for used parts.
-The COVID lockdowns boosted online sales of just about everything, used auto parts included.
+The COVID lockdowns boosted online sales of almost everything, used auto parts included.

-Other factors include an increasing number of young drivers creating a need for more vehicles per household, as well as a COVID-fueled reluctance to ride mass transit, leading to additional “commuter car” purchases.
-The vehicles purchased for these needs are very often used, not new cars.
+Other factors include an increasing number of young drivers creating a need for more vehicles per household, as well as a COVID-19-fueled reluctance to ride mass transit, leading to additional “commuter car” purchases.
+The vehicles purchased for these needs are rarely used, not new cars.

 - New car inventory is scarce, with new vehicles selling at or above sticker prices